roo2/buying-bitcoin-aus/why-cryptocurrency-is-good-for-us.md

 <link type="text/css" rel="stylesheet" href="main.css" />
 <link type="text/css" rel="stylesheet" href="style/simplegrid.css" />
-## Why crypto currency will make us all better off
+## Why crypto currency will make housing more affordable

 I'm Roo, I'm a software developer who has been heavily involved in crypto currency and blockchain for some years now.
 I'm not an economist but I am very curious about the economics of decentralised